1992–93 Philadelphia 76ers season: Regular season

-Hersey Hawkins led the team with 20.3 points and 1.7 steals per game, and also with 122 three-point field goals, while Hornacek averaged 19.1 points, 6.9 assists and 1.7 steals per game, and Weatherspoon provided the team with 15.6 points and 7.2 rebounds per game, and was named to the NBA All-Rookie Second Team.
-In addition, Armen Gilliam provided with 12.4 points and 5.9 rebounds per game, while Perry averaged 9.0 points and 5.0 rebounds per game, Johnny Dawkins contributed 8.9 points and 4.1 assists per game off the bench, Ron Anderson contributed 8.1 points per game also off the bench, and Manute Bol led the team with 2.1 blocks per game.
+Hersey Hawkins averaged 20.3 points, 3.9 assists and 1.7 steals per game, and led the 76ers with 122 three-point field goals, while Hornacek averaged 19.1 points, 6.9 assists and 1.7 steals per game, and Weatherspoon provided the team with 15.6 points and 7.2 rebounds per game, and was named to the NBA All-Rookie Second Team.
+In addition, Armen Gilliam contributed 12.4 points and 5.9 rebounds per game, while Perry averaged 9.0 points and 5.0 rebounds per game, Johnny Dawkins provided with 8.9 points and 4.1 assists per game, Ron Anderson contributed 8.1 points per game, Lang averaged 5.3 points, 6.0 rebounds and 1.9 blocks per game, and Manute Bol provided with 2.2 points, 3.3 rebounds and 2.1 blocks per game.

 During the NBA All-Star weekend at the Delta Center in Salt Lake City, Utah, Weatherspoon and Perry both participated in the NBA Slam Dunk Contest; it was Perry's second appearance in the Slam Dunk Contest.
+The 76ers finished 26th in the NBA in home-game attendance, with an attendance of 515,284 at The Spectrum during the regular season, which was the second-lowest in the league.

+Aftermath

-Following the season, Hawkins was traded to the Charlotte Hornets, while Gilliam and Anderson both left for free agency and signed with the New Jersey Nets, Lang signed with the Atlanta Hawks, Bol signed with the Miami Heat, and Jordan, Charles Shackleford and Greg Grant were all released; Jordan would return to playing basketball overseas, ending his short lived stint in the NBA.
+Following the season, Hawkins was traded to the Charlotte Hornets after five seasons with the 76ers, while Gilliam and Anderson both left for free agency and signed with the New Jersey Nets, Lang signed with the Atlanta Hawks, Bol signed with the Miami Heat, and Jordan, Charles Shackleford and Greg Grant were all released; Jordan would return to playing basketball overseas, ending his short lived stint in the NBA.